 Except as provided in section 89-14-01-06, all highways constructed or reconstructed by the department of transportation, board of county commissioners, board of township supervisors, their contractors, subcontractors, or agents, or by any individual, firm, corporation, or limited liability company must be designed to meet the standards contained in this chapter.
-The department of transportation, board of county commissioners, board of township supervisors, their contractors, or agents, or any individual, firm, corporation, or limited liability company must be designed to meet the standards contained in this chapter.
 The department of transportation, board of county commissioners, board of township supervisors, their contractors, subcontractors, or agents, or any individual, firm, corporation, or limited liability company that fails to comply with these standards is not entitled to the immunity provided in North Dakota Century Code sections 24-03-06, 24-03-08, or 24-06-26.1.

 History: Effective May 1, 2001; amended effective July 27, 2001; January 1, 2015.

-General Authority: NDCC 24-02-01.1, 24-02-01.5, 28-32-02, 61-03-13 Law Implemented: NDCC 24-03-06, 24-03-08, 24-06-26.1
+General Authority: NDCC 24-02-01.1, 24-02-01.5, 28-32-02, 61-03-13